material-network/MTRL_Protocol/doc/contract.md

 - vesting not started.
 - vesting contract has not enough tokens.

-2. when this funciton is called multiple times in one cycle, only first will work.
+2. when this funciton is called multiple times in one cycle, only the first will unlock and send tokens even though the tx is not failed.